-- 94. A collusive arrangement that raises product prices above competitive levels would, under basic economic principles, attract new entrants seeking to benefit from the supracompetitive pricing.
-Where, however, there are significant barriers to entry, new entrants are less likely to enter the market.
-Thus, barriers to entry help to facilitate the formation and maintenance of a cartel. - 95.
-There are substantial barriers that preclude, reduce, or make more difficult entry into the Automotive Hoses market.
-A new entrant into the business would face costly and lengthy start-up costs, including multi-million dollar costs associated with manufacturing plants and equipment, energy, transportation, distribution infrastructure, skilled labor, and long-standing customer relationships. - 96.
-Defendants also own patents related to the manufacture of Automotive Hoses.
-Defendants' patents place a significant and costly burden on potential new entrants, who must avoid infringing those patents when entering the market with a new product. - 97.
-In addition, OEMs cannot change Automotive Hoses suppliers randomly after a supplier is initially selected because the OEMs design the features of their vehicles so that the Automotive Hoses they purchase for a vehicle are then integrated with the other components, such as engine compartments and fuel tank modules, of the particular vehicle model.
-Thus, manufacturers of Automotive Hoses and OEMs must agree on a design that is unique to a particular vehicle model.
+88. A collusive arrangement that raises product prices above competitive levels would, under basic economic principles, attract new entrants seeking to benefit from the supracompetitive pricing.
+Where, however, there are significant barriers to entry, new entrants are

+- 89. There are substantial barriers that preclude, reduce, or make more difficult entry into the Automotive Brake Hose market.
+A new entrant into the business would face costly and lengthy start-up costs, including multi-million dollar costs associated with manufacturing plants and equipment, energy, transportation, distribution infrastructure, skilled labor, and long-standing customer relationships. - 90.
+Defendants also own patents related to the manufacture of Automotive Brake Hoses.
+Defendants' patents place a significant and costly burden on potential new entrants, who must avoid infringing those patents when entering the market with a new product. - 91.
+In addition, OEMs cannot change Automotive Brake Hoses suppliers randomly after a supplier is initially selected because the OEMs design the features of their Vehicles so that the Automotive Brake Hoses they purchase for a Vehicle are then integrated with the other components, such as engine compartments and fuel tank modules, of the particular Vehicle model.
+Thus, manufacturers of Automotive Brake Hoses and OEMs must agree on a design that is unique to a particular Vehicle model.
 It would be difficult for a new market entrant to do so.

-2. There is Inelasticity of Demand for Automotive Hoses
+2. There is Inelasticity of Demand for Automotive Brake Hoses

-- 98. "Elasticity" is a term used to describe the sensitivity of supply and demand to changes in one or the other.
+- 92. "Elasticity" is a term used to describe the sensitivity of supply and demand to changes in one or the other.
 For example, demand is said to be "inelastic" if an increase in the price of a product results in only a small decline in the quantity sold of that product, if any.
-In other words, customers have nowhere to turn for alternative, cheaper products of similar quality, and so continue to purchase despite a price increase. - 99.
+In other words, customers have nowhere to turn for alternative, cheaper products of similar quality, and so continue to purchase despite a price increase. - 93.
 For a cartel to profit from raising prices above competitive levels, demand must be relatively inelastic at competitive prices.
 Otherwise, increased prices would result in declining sales, revenues, and profits, as customers purchased substitute products or declined to buy altogether.
-Inelastic demand is a market characteristic that facilitates collusion, allowing producers to raise their prices without triggering customer substitution and lost sales revenue. - 100.
-Demand for Automotive Hoses is highly inelastic because there are no close substitutes for these products.
-In addition, customers must purchase Automotive Hoses as an essential part of a vehicle, even if the prices are kept at a supra-competitive level.
+Inelastic demand is a market characteristic that facilitates collusion, allowing producers to raise their prices without triggering customer substitution and lost sales revenue.

+94. Demand for Automotive Brake Hoses is highly inelastic because there are no close substitutes for these products.
+In addition, customers must purchase Automotive Brake Hoses as an essential part of a Vehicle, even if the prices are kept at a supra-competitive level.